Navigating the Payroll Process: A Small Business Owner's Guide

 10. Delegate the process.

 After reviewing the steps above, you may determine that your company could save time and money by outsourcing some or all of the payroll process to an external payroll company.
 You can find a payroll service provider that meets your company's needs by first identifying which parts of this process you'd prefer to handle personally and which you'd like to delegate.
-Consider using a checklist for choosing a payroll service provider to help you outline and identify the key aspects in handling your payroll effectively.
+Consider using a checklist for comparing payroll services to help you outline and identify the key aspects in handling your payroll effectively.